aleitner/OldEnglish/README.md

 ### [A Comparative Grammar of the Early Germanic Languages, 2018](https://www.jbe-platform.com/content/books/9789027263131) by Fulk

+### West Germanic Derivation, Inflection and Compounding, 1974 by Voyles

 ### [Old English and its Closest Relatives]() by Robinson

 ### [Old English and the Continental Germanic Languages]() by Nielsen